ShreyaaChauhan/My-Dev-journal/README.md

 - Worst code you can write is at 3:00am.
 Don't write code when you are tired.
 - It should be the goal of the development group that QA find nothing wrong.
 - Nothing has a more profound or long-lasting negative effect on the productivity of a software team than a mess.
+- Professional software developers know how to provide the business with practical estimates that the business can use for planning purposes.
+They do not make promises that they can’t keep, and they don’t make commitments that they aren’t sure they can meet.

 ## 06.12.2024
 - Decides to start documentiong everything I am learning 🙂